Leather Types - Jamin' Leather

 Cow Suede - Suede is a split leather.
 Maximum durability in a suede, comfortable, can come is a variety of softness, thickness can vary greatly from .8 mm thick thru 1/8" thick.

 Chamois - Is baby lambskin and generally a split sueded skin.
 Absorbent and naturally yellow in color.
-This is the split section of the hyde.
+This is the split section of the hide.
 Can be used in washable garments, stains easily, extremely soft to the touch and my dry stiff unless hung neatly to dry.
 Thickness is from .8 to 1.2 mm thick.

 Patch Leather - Random scraps of leather are sewn together and then pressed to make a large flat garment later cut into pattern parts to make things from jackets to bags.
 Generally any type of leather is used here.
 Most common is garment weights of .9 to 1.0 mm thick in a variety of pigskins, lambskins, goatskins, sheepskins and even cowhide.